Pavan2280/RISC-V/README.md

 ## Get Started

 To kickstart your journey into RISC-V CPU core design, simply explore the contents of this repository.
 The resources provided here will guide you through each step of the workshop.

-We wish you the best of luck in this exciting endeavor.
 Enjoy your MYTH journey and the fascinating world of RISC-V CPU core design!

 <details>
 <summary>DAY-3 : Digital Logic with TL-Verilog in Makerchip IDE</summary>